-In Table 7 the differences in a number of indicators related to economic deprivation are tabled for each district council in Kent.
+In table 7 the differences in a number of indicators related to economic deprivation are tabled for each district council in Kent.
 For each indicator the highest and lowest district council is highlighted.
-There is a noticeable difference between East and West Kent, with the districts in the East having greater number of risk factors.
+There is a noticeable difference between east and west Kent, with the districts in the east having greater number of risk factors.

 Thanet, Shepway and Dover and Swale feature as the highest deprivation areas and as such will have far greater number of people suffering from mental distress then the more affluent areas.
-Figure 9 shows that health inequalities do impact on life expectancy within Canterbury CCG as there is significant variation across the population.
-Figure 10 shows the distribution of people claiming out of work benefits across Kent.
+Figure 9 shows that health inequalities impact on life expectancy within South Kent Coast CCG as there is variation across the population whilst figure 10 shows the distribution of people claiming out of work benefits across Kent.

-Figure 9: Life Expectancy at Birth: Canterbury and Coastal CCG Wards.
+Figure 9: Life Expectancy at Birth: West Kent CCG Wards.